 Obviously, if you notice your home gradually slanting to one side, you’ll probably be well aware that you have some foundation problems.
 However, there are a few less obvious symptoms of foundation problems that will help you identify issues before your home begins to resemble that oh-so-popular tower in Italy.

 Keep on the lookout for things like windows and doors becoming jammed or misaligned.
-Watch for cracks in basements, slabs, and on walls in the living areas of the house.
+Watch for foundation cracks in basements, slabs, and on walls in the living areas of the house.
 Water puddles that form around the base of your home may also indicate foundation problems, as can upheaval of floors or floors that gradually become sloped.
 Homeowners in areas where soil is known to be unstable should keep an even sharper eye out for such occurrences.

 Sinking Foundation Repair